 Many questions come to mind:

 What does this say about public and industry perception of Clean Air Zones?

 How does this affect those who live on the outskirts of cities where these alternate routes will divert traffic?

 Are we just pushing the pollution “out of sight, out of mind” and not fixing the root of the problem?

 How can we make these zones more effective and less intimidating to motorists and businesses?

-One compelling way to answer these questions is to use remote sensing technology to regulate emissions in real-time.
+One compelling way to answer these questions is to use remote-sensing technology to regulate emissions in real time.
 EDAR continuously monitors all vehicle types from above the roadway in a similar manner as an automatic number plate recognition (ANPR) camera, but with far more enhanced capabilities.
-A few positive effects of this type of implementation include identifying and fixing excessively emitting vehicles sooner, allowing a wide range of socioeconomic groups to benefit and not be singled out or excluded, proactively identifying defeat or cheat devices, and encouraging proper vehicle maintenance.
+A few positive effects of this type of implementation include identifying and fixing excessively emitting vehicles sooner, allowing for a wide range of socioeconomic groups to benefit and not be singled out or excluded, proactively identifying defeat or cheat devices, and encouraging proper vehicle maintenance.

 To learn more, visit https://www.heatremotesensing.com/vehicle-inspection